- What you are looking for woodworking chisels?

 - Varied set of tools for most jobs.

-- Angles aren’t very consistent.
+- Angles aren’t always consistent.

 - No box.